Part 14 of 17

 The turning point was 2014 and EU sanctions.
 Montenegro synchronised its restrictive measures regime with Brussels, and in 2016 added a further 149 individuals to the list.
 Key events:

-Figure: according to Ministry of Finance estimates, the cumulative tourism sector losses from the disappearance of the Russian market amount to approx. €4 billion for 2014–2024, but these have been partially offset by visitors from Germany and the Middle East.
-Today diplomatic relations are at a minimum, and trade turnover has fallen fivefold.
+Figure: according to estimates cited by the Russian ambassador, the cumulative losses from severed economic ties with Russia amount to approx. €4 billion for 2014–2024, but these have been partially offset by visitors from other markets.
+Today diplomatic relations are at a minimum.

 The Balkans: Between Cooperation and Historical Memory